Flock Stars: Understanding Starling Symbolism

 As a spirit animal, starlings imbue in us the significance of family and community and of learning how to co-exist with the people around us without creating any sort of tension.
 The appearance of starlings in your life may indicate that you need to further understand the pecking order within family relationships and that doing so would help promote peace and unity.
 But the starling’s aggressive nature also tells us that breaking away from people, even family members, especially if they have proven to be highly toxic and hurtful is not at all bad.
 Starlings awaken in us to prioritize family relationships without forgetting to look out after ourselves.

-Perhaps due to a few unsettling behaviors, starlings are often regarded as a path that leads to darkness.
+Perhaps due to a few unsettling behaviours, starlings are often regarded as a path that leads to darkness.
 They begin their plight quietly, gathering strength as they grow in larger numbers, and then coming into their own as the sky darkens and their flock reaches its peak.
 This amazing phenomenon is a spiritual depiction of the times when darkness befell in our lives, clouding our vision off the light, affecting our spirits, and eventually our relations.
 Starlings stir us to see things in a lighter perspective, to fight off the mist that somewhat overcomes the goodness in us, and to never hesitate to seek the guidance and help of our family and community.
 They act as indicators that no matter how dark and challenging things may be, we are never alone.

 As we know, animal totems are a symbolic personification of your spirit animal.
 Starlings are believed to place a strong connection towards us in which they can affect us throughout.
 They symbolize our skills and traits, silently influencing our decisions before we emerge vigorously after we’ve gathered enough strength and courage.